Hunters for Amelia Earhart plane wreckage excited by sonar image

 The International Group for Historic Aircraft Recovery (TIGHAR) said it needs to send an expedition back to Nikumaroro, in the Republic of Kiribati, to verify that the image of something apparently lodged below an undersea cliff represents a piece of Earhart's plane.

-TIGHAR released images last year from the July expedition to Nikumaroro, 800 miles (2,900 km) southwest of Honolulu, that it said could be a field of man-made debris with remnants of Earhart's plane.
+TIGHAR released images last year from the July expedition to Nikumaroro, 800 miles southwest of Honolulu, that it said could be a field of man-made debris with remnants of Earhart's plane.

 The latest sonar image was spotted in March by a member of TIGHAR's online community, said a post on the group's website.